 The settings.yaml file allows you to define application level options.
 For changes made to this file to take effect, you will need to regenerate the static HTML, this can be done by clicking the refresh icon in the bottom right of the page.

-Within our proposed docker.yaml file we are using the “Docker Socket Proxy” exposed to the LAN (in read-only mode), with a server’s IP of 192.168.22.11 (adapt as needed), naming it tab1-docker (multiple entries can be added if using multiple tabs).
-Commented in the file are other methods to access the docker information if homepage is running on the host where the docker services are running.
+Within our proposed docker.yaml file, we are using the “Docker Socket Proxy” exposed to the LAN (in read-only mode), with a server’s IP of 192.168.22.11 (adapt as needed).
+We are naming it tab1-docker (multiple entries can be added if using multiple tabs).
+Commented in the file are other methods to access the docker information if the homepage is running on the host where the docker services are running.
 This is needed for the Automatic Service Discovery of Docker services.

 widgets.yaml

-Our proposed widgets.yaml file can be used as the basis to a header for every page that will display the homepage’s hosting system resources details (cpu, memory, disk usage), a search box, the current time and weather.
+Our proposed widgets.yaml file’s content will be displayed at the header of every Homepage call.
+We want it to display information on the homepage’s hosting system resource details (CPU, memory, disk usage), a search box, the current time, and the weather.

-Our proposed settings.yaml file contains one tab definition.
-Adding tabs can be done by using the tab: name within the layout: section.
-This layout make use of tabs to separate items either per server or per purpose, at the user discretion.
-This tab will have four distincts sections: a tab1_metrics that will display dashdot widgets, a tab1_static section to add services (including some that do not have homepage. labels added), a tab1_apps section where the Automatic Service Discovery of Docker services is performed, and a tab1_monitors where we will display the Watchtower service widget.
+Our proposed settings.yaml file contains only one tab definition.
+Adding tabs can be done using the tab: name within the layout: section.
+This layout uses tabs to separate items, either per server or purpose, at the user's discretion. tab1 has four distinct sections: a tab1_metrics that will display Dashdot widgets as well as Glances (for GPU), a tab1_static section to add services (either not started as containers and not including the homepage. labels, or additional user-controlled entries), a tab1_apps section where the Automatic Service Discovery of Docker services is performed, and a tab1_monitors where we will display additional widgets, here the Watchtower service widget.

-This file is also set to be used as the main instance (on example.com), using 5-columns and with quicklaunch enabled to start services by simply typing its name or description.
+This file is also set to be used as the main instance (on example.com), using 5-columns and with quicklaunch enabled so that services can be started by starting to type their name or description.

 services.yaml